tencentyun/intlcloud-documents/yehe_doc/数据库/TDSQL-C MySQL 版/产品动态_intl_en.md

 <thead><tr><th width=20%>Update</th><th width=50%>Description</th><th width=15%>Release Date</th><th width=15%>Documentation</th></tr></thead>
 <tr>
 <td>Supported database proxy</td>
-<td>TDSQL-C for MySQL supports database proxy.
-Database proxy is a network proxy service between the TencentDB service and the application service.
-It is used to proxy all requests when the application service accesses the database.
-The cluster uses the proxy to relay access requests to the source and replica database nodes, so as to isolate read/write requests and reduce the load on the source database.</td>
+<td>TDSQL-C for MySQL supports database proxy between TencentDB services and user applications.
+With this feature, all database access requests from the applications are proxied, with writes and reads relayed separately to the source and replica databases to relieve the source database.</td>
 <td>2022-07-11</td>
-<td><a href="https://intl.cloud.tencent.com/document/product/1098/50004" target="_blank">Overview</a></td></tr>
+<td>-</td></tr>
 </table>

 ## May 2022